 Ride a Boat along the Paseo Santa Lucia

 Throughout the day, small riverboats make their way along the Paseo Santa Lucia, an artificial river that connects the Parque Fundidora with the Macroplaza, Monterrey's main square.
-Enjoy the views from the leisure of a boat between 10 a.m. and 9:30 p.m. daily, or explore the mile and a half stretch of the riverwalk on foot.
+To walk along the scenic path is just under a mile and a half, and it's a gorgeous way to spend a day seeing the best of Monterrey.
+However, you can also take a riverboat for an even more memorable experience.
+Boats depart daily between 10 a.m. and 9:30 p.m. and the cost is less than 100 Mexican pesos, or roughly $5, with discounts available for kids and seniors.

 Take a Stroll Through the Barrio Antiguo